Bracito de Oro: Professional wrestling career

 Roberto Rodriguez Aguirre was originally trained by El As and Shadito Cruz before making his professional wrestling debut in late 1991.
 He began working in the very popular CMLL Mini-Estrella division almost immediately and was given the masked character "Sultan Gargolita", a mini version of the CMLL rudo (villainous) wrestler Sultan Gargola. in 1993 his character was changed when Sultan Gargola was no longer used, instead he became Guerrerito Maya, after rudo Guerrero Maya.
 His stint at Guerrerito Maya only lasted about a year before it was dropped.
 In 1994 he became Bracito de Oro, patterned on the popular tecnico (heroic character) Brazo de Oro, son of Shadito Cruz.
 While a lot of Mini-Estrellas had left CMLL for Asistencia Asesoría y Administración (AAA) Bracito de Oro has remained with the company ever since.
 Bracito de Oro often teamed with Bracito de Plata or Bracito de Platino, miniature versions of Brazo de Plata and Brazo de Platino, forming a combo whose strength lay in comedy.
 Over the years Bracito de Oro has won several Lucha de Apuesta, or bet matches.
 He has unmasked Coquito Blanco and La Llorna in singles competition.
 Teaming with Bracito de Plata they have unmasked a team of mini-clowns called Los Payasitos.
 On August 28, 2002, Bracito de Oro teamed with Bracito de Platino to defeat Los Mini Skeletors in a Lucha de Apuesta match after which Los Mini Skeletors were unmasked per Lucha Libre traditions.

 In February 2010 a storyline feud started to develop between Bracito de Oro and Pequeño Black Warrior that started with Pequeño Black Warrior attacking Bracito de Oro after being pinned by him, ripping his mask.
 The two faced off several times after that, mainly on opposite sides of six-man tag team matches that saw Pequeño Black Warrior target Bracito de Oro's mask, at times the mask ripping even lead to his team being disqualified for the blatant disregard of the rules.
 After a match on Friday Night Pequeño Black Warrior challenged Bracito de Oro to a Lucha de Apuesta match.
 After the feud had been building lasted for over three months Pequeño Black Warrior defeated Bracito de Oro in a Lucha de Apuestas match as part of the April 30, 2010 Super Viernes show.
 Following the match Bracito de Oro unmasked and revealed his real name to the audience.
+His final appearance in CMLL saw him lose a Lucha de Apuestas, hair vs. hair match to Shockercito later that year.